-$PostCondition := SimplePost \times (list (Exception \times SimplePost) \times SimplePost)$
+$$PostCondition := SimplePost \times (list (Exception \times SimplePost) \times SimplePost)$$

-2.3.3 Interpretation of the deep VCgen
+2.3.3Interpretation of the deep VCgen

 The meaning of an assertion in the deep VCgen is given by an interpretation function that translates an assertion into a Coq proposition.
-For each of the data types defined above, we have an interpretation function that translate them to the corresponding types in Bicolano.
+Actually, we define several interpretation functions, that translate elements of the data types defined above to the corresponding types in Bicolano.
 Since terms in these data types contain free variables, the interpretation functions are parametrized by a context that assigns a meaning to free variables.
 We won't give here the complete definition of the context type, Cnxt, but only show two operations that can be applied to a context: the function get takes a context and a natural number, and returns the corresponding term (remember that variables are represented by natural numbers using de Bruijn indices), and the operator $x \gg c$ adds variable x to the context c.

 To exemplify, we show the definition of the interpretation function for local variables.
-It takes an element of type LV and a context, and returns a LocalVar.
+It takes an element of type LV and a context, and returns a Local Var.
 It is also parametrized by a function that interprets values.

-$$interp{LV}$$ : $LV \times Cnxt \rightarrow LocalVar$
+$$interp{IN} : LV \times Cnxt \rightarrow LocalVar$$